-8/1 A man with goats from northern CA called Llama Linda looking for a guard llama.
+8/1 A man with goats from near Sacramento, CA called Llama Linda looking for a guard llama.
 No one with a candidate was close enough to help.

-8/4 Lynda Liptak has 3 sound healthy females in Albuquerque looking for a home.
+8/4 Lynda Liptak has 3 sound healthy femals in Albuquerque looking for a home.

 8/4 Joy Pedroni has a couple of homes looking for females or geldings.